One of the reasons I just love the Christmas season is that everything is just so festive. Lots of bright colors and lots of wonderful floral.

 There is a wreath in the center of the mantle and the evergreen floral that runs along the front of the mantle.

 Every Christmas season I reassemble the floral on this mantle and on my dining room mantle.
-Basically, I use artificial evergreen garland with a silk floral with berries wrapped around it.
-I push several tacks onto the top edge of the mantle and then tie the artificial evergreen garland to it.
+Basically, I use a fake evergreen garland with a silk floral with berries wrapped around it.
+I push several tacks onto the top edge of the mantle and then tie the fake evergreen garland to it.
 The garland runs along the tops of the mantle and down about 2 feet on each side.

 Then I add plaid wired ribbon, three large silk poinsettias, several plaid wired ribbon bows, painted gold twigs, two large plaid wired cloth ribbons to the left and right sides of the fireplace just below the mantle, and paper clay miniature red apple ornaments.

 Behind the garland are many of my tall Santa's.
-Some I have made, some my sister made, some were gifts, some hubby and I bought at craft shows, and some my Mother and I bought at local craft shows.
+Some I have made, some my sister made, some were gifts, and some hubby and I our my Mother and I bought at local craft shows.

 Besides all the tall Santa's that are on top of the mantle is a small feather evergreen tree that is attached to a large carved Santa spool.
 There are miniature carved wood ornaments, ceramic ornaments, and miniature marsh-mellow smores that hang from it.